vladkol/MediaPlayback/README.md

 	// Update your skybox here!
 	// if isStereoscopic is true, assume over/under frame layout
-	// You may need to call DynamicGI.UpdateEnvironment() after that (https://docs.unity3d.com/ScriptReference/RenderSettings-skybox.html)
+	// You may want to call DynamicGI.UpdateEnvironment() after that (https://docs.unity3d.com/ScriptReference/RenderSettings-skybox.html)
 }
 ```
+There is a sample scene for Skybox rendering, in MediaPlaybackUnity/Assets/SkyboxDemo/Scenes.
+The video texture is Y-flipped, make sure you handle it in the shader.

 When rendering stereoscopic videos, the native plugin forces over/under frame layout, so the video texture always comes to the shader as over/under frame.
 In your custom shaders, if you want to handle 180-degree videos or single-frame cubemaps, they all usually have no corresponding metadata, and must be handled in the shader based on the custom medatada.